thibodux/developer_gadgets/README.md

 All of these are defined in this app's load.css file.

-**Footer Cleanup**
-Removes the left-hand footer from Splunk dashboards that includes Spunk-specific Support links.
+**Footer Cleanup:** Removes the left-hand footer from Splunk dashboards that includes Spunk-specific Support links.

-**Form Input Width Settings**
-Changes CSS settings for Splunk dropdowns, text boxes, and multi-select boxes to make it easier to allow developers to override their default width with a single CSS change to the `width` of the top-level form input.
+**Form Input Width Settings: ** Changes CSS settings for Splunk dropdowns, text boxes, and multi-select boxes to make it easier to allow developers to override their default width with a single CSS change to the `width` of the top-level form input.

-**Remove Splunk "Hide Filters" link**
-Obfuscates the "Hide Filters" link that appears in Splunk dashboards staring in Splunk 6.5.
+**Remove Splunk "Hide Filters" link: ** Obfuscates the "Hide Filters" link that appears in Splunk dashboards staring in Splunk 6.5.

 #### Loading the Libraries